BEST OIL-FREE VEGAN CHOCOLATE CHIP COOKIES

 1653 Calories: 76% of those are carbohydrates (310 g); 6% protein (24 g); 18% fat (35 g)

-^Check out these macros according to Cronometer
+These macros are according to Cronometer

 Don’t forget to tag me on Instagram if you make any recipes!! @bananaxbro